vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 location: Moscow, Russia
 ---

-System programming is still important, but is seems to be much harder than application programming.
+System programming is still essential, but it seems to be much harder than application programming.
 Why is that and how to overcome this -- these are the questions I'll try to find answers for in this article.

 <!-- excerpt -->